 Lauren Owens Lambert is a photojournalist based in the Boston area whose work has a creative focus in documenting the human aspect of conservation and climate change research.
 In her work, she places people as part of natural cycles, a perspective that is sometimes lost in contemporary society.
 Her work has been published with The Ground Truth Project, National Wildlife Magazine, New England Center for Investigative Reporting, Patriot Ledger, NBC, WCVB 5 Boston, WGBH and The Boston Globe.
 She partners with groups such as The Nature Conservancy, North and South Rivers Watershed, Boston Harbor Now, New England Forestry Foundation and Woods Hole Research Center.
-She is a contributing photographer with Everyday Extinction and a Blue Earth Alliance board member and project photographer.
+She is an International League of Conservation Photographer - Emerging League and a contributing photographer with Everyday Extinction and Everyday Climate Change.
+Lauren in a Blue Earth Alliance board member and project photographer.
 She has curated and shown in exhibitions at PhotoVille and has presented work at the United Nations on the importance of visual storytelling with Ocean science and data communication under the Sustainable Development Goal 14 - Life Below Water.